 Cash and cash equivalents in the statement of financial position are comprised of cash at banks, on hand, short-term deposits with an original maturity of three months or less, and guaranteed investment certificates which are readily convertible into a known amount of cash.
 The Company's cash and cash equivalents are invested with major financial institutions in business accounts and guaranteed investment certificates that are available on demand by the Company for its programs.
 The Company does not invest in any asset-backed deposits/investments.
-As at June 30, 2020, the Company had cash and cash equivalents of \$5,737, (2019 - \$95,253) and working capital of \$24,200 (2019 - \$102,474.).
+As at September 30, 2020, the Company had cash and cash equivalents of \$8,389 (2019 - \$73,778.
+The Company had a cashable guaranteed investment security in the amount of \$50,000.)